Proposal Submission 2019A

 Different partners have different dates and deadlines during their proposal seasons.
 Please check your partner webpages or ask your Partner Coordinator for specific CfP information and closing dates.
 Given the differing deadlines, joint proposals to several partners in a single submission are NOT currently accepted.
 If you are interested in a joint proposal that spans multiple partners, please submit a proposal to each partner during their call.
 You should note in the body of your proposal the partners to which you are applying and the time requested.

 Phase I Tool:

 LBTO has developed a Phase I Tool (PIT) for proposal submissions.
-For 2017A the following partners are participating in PIT submission: Arizona (AZ, NAU, ASU), LBTB (MPIA, AIP), University of Notre Dame, University of Virginia, and University of Minnesota.
-All other LBTO users are welcome to examine the new tool, but should NOT use it to submit their proposals.
+For 2019A the following partners are participating in PIT submission of all or some proposals include: TSIP/NOAO, Arizona (AZ, NAU, ASU), The Ohio State University, University of Notre Dame, University of Virginia, and University of Minnesota.
+See the download pages for more details.
+Other LBTO users are welcome to examine the new tool, but should NOT use it to submit their proposals.

-LBTO is currently offering the following instruments for 2017A science:
+LBTO is currently offering the following instruments for 2019A science:

 |MODS1: (SX) 320-1100nm multi-object, long-slit spectrograph and imager||LUCI1: (SX) 0.85-2.4µm multi-object, long-slit spectrograph and imager|

 |MODS2: (DX) 320-1100nm multi-object, long-slit spectrograph and imager||LUCI2: (DX) 1.00-2.4µm multi-object, long-slit spectrograph and imager|